 ¿Cuál es la vida útil de una máquina de reciclaje de PET?

-A PET recycling machine typically operates 10 to 15 years in continuous service before major rebuild.
-Wear parts — granulator blades, screens, pelletizer dies — get replaced every 3–18 months.
-Structural parts (frames, gearboxes, motors) last the full equipment life with proper maintenance.
-Two factors compress useful life: under-maintained bearings and undersized motors run at 95 %+ load.
-Plants that follow the supplier’s maintenance schedule, replace consumables on time, and operate at 75–85 % of nameplate capacity routinely run beyond 15 years.
-Plants that skip maintenance or run constantly at 95 %+ capacity rebuild major sections at year 7–9.
+A PET recycling machine typically operates 10 to 15 years in continuous service before a major rebuild.
+Wear parts — granulator blades, screens, pelletizer dies — are replaced periodically depending on feedstock abrasiveness, while structural parts (frames, gearboxes, motors) last the full equipment life with proper maintenance.
+Plants that follow the supplier’s maintenance schedule, replace consumables on time, and avoid constantly running at maximum load routinely run beyond 15 years; skipping maintenance or chronic overloading brings a major rebuild forward.

 ¿Cómo evaluar a un proveedor de máquinas de reciclaje de PET?